AuroraStorm-sw/Portfolio-project-1/README.md

 ## First-time visitor goals:
 - users can learn what the meetups are about
 - users can learn about the location of the meetups
+- understand if the meetups are for someone of my skill level

 ## Returning visitor goals:
 - users can message the meetup coordinator with questions and feedback